jonathanlandGit/terraform-aws-rds-keycloak/README.md

 #### Clustering

 This deployment -- while behind an ALB -- only results in a single KeyCloak instance.
-If you'd like to see how to deploy a full auto-scaling KeyCloak cluster with the same RDS and ALB support, take a look at [this repo](https://github.com/sdnakhla/keycloak-cluster-aws-rds).

 #### RDS Credentials